prateek2102/Bubble/README.md

 High Score Tracking: Compete with yourself or friends by aiming for the highest score.

-Endless Fun: With no time limit, you can play the Bubble Game for as long as you want.
+Endless Fun: With no time limit, you can play the Bubble Game for as long as you want. :)

-To play the game click this : https://bubblegames21.netlify.app/
+To play the game click this: https://bubblegames21.netlify.app/